 Supply Chain Management

 A strong and diverse supplier base is reflective of our hallmark values of leadership, relationships, and excellence in service.
+During 2021, we continued to advance our diversity program by implementing diversity requirements within our vendor search process and engaging internal business units on core tenants of increasing diversity within third-party partnerships.
 We hold several membership affiliations with regional organizations to ensure access to a wider pool of diverse suppliers.
 These include the National Minority Supplier Development Council, the Women’s Business Enterprise Council and Financial Services Roundtable for Supplier Diversity.